cert-manager/website/content/en/docs/configuration/acme/dns01/_index.md

 ## Setting Nameservers for DNS01 Self Check

 cert-manager will check the correct DNS records exist before attempting a DNS01 challenge.
-By default cert-manager will check using the NameServers from the DNS domain.
-If set to use nameservers only, the DNS servers for this check will be taken from `/etc/resolv.conf`.
-If this is not desired (for example with multiple authoritative nameservers or split-horizon DNS), the cert-manager controller exposes a flag that allows you alter this behavior:
+By default cert-manager will use the recursive nameservers taken from `/etc/resolv.conf` to query for the authoritative nameserver to verify the DNS records exist.

+If this is not desired (for example with multiple authoritative nameservers or split-horizon DNS), the cert-manager controller exposes two flags that allows you alter this behavior:

+`--dns01-recursive-nameservers` Comma spereated string with host and port of the recursive nameservers cert-manager should query.

+`--dns01-recurisve-nameservers-only` Forces cert-manager to only use the recursive namserver for verification.
+Enabling this option could cause the DNS01 self check to take longer due to caching performed by the recursive nameservers.

 Example usage:
 ```bash